Leon Trotsky: United Opposition (1926–1927)

 In early 1926, Zinoviev, Kamenev, and their "New Opposition" supporters gravitated towards Trotsky's supporters.
 The two groups soon formed an alliance, incorporating some smaller opposition groups, known as the United Opposition.

 The United Opposition faced repeated threats of sanctions from the Stalinist leadership.
 Trotsky had to agree to tactical retreats, mainly to preserve his alliance with Zinoviev and Kamenev.
 The opposition remained united against Stalin throughout 1926 and 1927, especially regarding the Shanghai massacre.
 Stalinist methods against the Opposition became increasingly extreme.
 At the XVth Party Conference in October 1926, Trotsky could barely speak due to interruptions and catcalls; at its end, he lost his Politburo seat.
-In 1927, Stalin began using the GPU (Soviet secret police) to infiltrate and discredit the opposition.
+In 1927, Stalin began using the OGPU (Soviet secret police) to infiltrate and discredit the opposition.
 Rank-and-file oppositionists were increasingly harassed, sometimes expelled from the Party, and even arrested.

 Soviet policy toward the revolution in China became the ideological demarcation line.
 The 1911 Revolution began on 10 October 1911, leading to Emperor Puyi's abdication on 12 February 1912.
 Sun Yat-sen established the Republic of China, but it controlled little of the country, much of which was divided among warlords.
 The Republican government formed the Kuomintang (KMT).
 In 1920, the KMT opened relations with Soviet Russia.
 With Soviet help, the KMT built up its army.
 The planned Northern Expedition to crush northern warlords became a point of contention.
 Stalin urged the small Chinese Communist Party to merge with the KMT for a bourgeois revolution before attempting a Soviet-style workers' revolution.

 Mikhail Kalinin and Stalin bearing Felix Dzerzhinsky's coffin, 22 July 1926.
 Trotsky is visible over Kalinin's left shoulder.

 Trotsky wanted the Communist Party to complete an orthodox proletarian revolution and maintain clear class independence from the KMT.
 Stalin funded the KMT during the expedition.
 He countered Trotskyist criticism in a secret speech, saying Chiang Kai-shek's right-wing KMT were the only ones capable of defeating imperialists, that Chiang had funding from rich merchants, and his forces should be used until "squeezed for all usefulness like a lemon before being discarded".
 However, Chiang reversed the tables in the Shanghai massacre of 12 April 1927, massacring the Communists in Shanghai midway through the Northern Expedition.